planetscale/nextjs-conf-2021/README.md

 # Using Next.js with PlanetScale and Prisma

+This repo corresponds to the "Databases as Code with PlanetScale and Prisma" talk from Next.js Conf 2021.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 In the demo from the talk, we created and edited an [API route](https://nextjs.org/docs/api-routes/introduction), [http://localhost:3000/api/stars](http://localhost:3000/api/stars).
 This endpoint can be edited in `pages/api/stars.js`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Set up

-Below are the steps I went through in the "Databases as Code with PlanetScale and Prisma" talk during Next.js Conf.
+Below are the steps I went through in the talk during Next.js Conf.
+You will likely find the talk to include a few more details around each step.
+I have created the following steps to give a brief idea for what is needed to go to production.

-Prerequisite: You need to have the [Prisma](https://www.prisma.io/docs/concepts/components/prisma-cli/installatio) and [PlanetScale](https://docs.planetscale.com/reference/planetscale-environment-setup) CLIs installed
+> Prerequisite: You need to have the [Prisma](https://www.prisma.io/docs/concepts/components/prisma-cli/installatio) and [PlanetScale](https://docs.planetscale.com/reference/planetscale-environment-setup) CLIs installed

 1. In PlanetScale, create a `star-app` database
 2. In your database's Settings page, check "Automatically copy migration data" and select "Prisma"